2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: The 2-Step Agent framework

+The Bayesian network is shown in Figure \ref{fig:agent_model} (b).
+To simplify presentation we depict the submodel of $\mathcal{A}_{hist}$ in the plate as identical to $Hist$, meaning that the agent knows the DAG generating the data.
+This does not have to be the case and the framework is general enough to allow these two structures to diverge.

-$N_E$ encodes the agent's beliefs concerning the effect of the intervention: if the agent were to fix all the coefficients in the structural equation of $Y$, the effect of treatment would be fixed and there could be no update of his/her beliefs on the interventional distribution $E^{\mathcal{A}_{hist}}(Y \mid \Bar{X}, do(A=1))$.
+The uncertainty on $N_E$ encodes the agent's beliefs concerning the effect of the intervention.
 By letting the mechanism be influenced by $N_E$, we can treat the posterior as encoding a distribution over SCMs, each with its own fixed assignment for $Y$ (and thus each with its own treatment effect).
+Other uncertainties over the SCM's parameters can be added as variables outside the plate like $N_E$; we leave these out to simplify exposition.